 Much of what we read about ourselves, as a species and collection of civilisations, praises our advanced qualities.
 However, if an intelligent alien were to evaluate our recorded history questions would be raised and another kind of judgement handed down.
+Human beings how stupid are we?
 Consider a few examples and see what conclusion you would come to yourself.
 Homo sapiens will be the representatives under the microscope for team Human in this examination.
 There can be no denying that our technological advancement is impressive in planet earth terms.
 The human species has crafted a host of labour-saving devices and communication networks to be justly proud of over the last millennia.
 How we treat each other and the different species we share this planet with is another story all together.

 Examples of Human Stupidity